EpfeiferNutri/PrediRes/README.md

 * source - One of three approaches used to obtain the contig: SpadesMetaV (assembly using Spades with --metaviral), SpadesFractionR )random subsampling of lowly covered readsets and assembly with Spades (default)), UHGV (contigs of UHGV that were covered by the reads at least to 50% and a sequencing depth of 1)
 * checkV quality - Quality indexes of checkV (Complete, High-, Medium-, Low-quality, and not-determined)
 * viral-lifecycle - Prediction of the lifecycle by BACPHLIP for genomes with at least High-quality.
 A temperate state was assigned, when prediction (ranges between 0 and 1) was >0.5 towards temperate.
 Otherwise it was set as virulent.
-* found_in_n_donors - Number of donors, in whom the vOTUs was detected
-* donorID_sample - ID of the donor in who it was detect and respective sample point (in backets)
 * Related_to_PP - Yes or No,  relation to a phage-plasmids was determined by wGRR or vConTACT v2
 * With_ARG - No: no antibiotic resistance gene (ARG) was detected.
 Yes: ARGs with vOTUs (predicted with AMRfinderPlus), and the encoding gene
 * viral_taxonomy_lineage - Taxonomy was predicted by geNomad